-The five-time NBA champion was a superstar rebounder and defender over the course of 14 seasons, leading the league seven times in boards and earning eight All-Defensive Team selections.
-But The Worm‘s time in LA was brief, unproductive, and full of the typical hijinx for which the eccentric Rodman was known.
+The five-time NBA champion was a superstar rebounder and defender for 14 seasons, leading the league seven times in boards and earning eight All-Defensive Team selections.
+But The Worm’s time in LA was brief, unproductive, and full of the typical hijinx of which the eccentric Rodman was known.

-Rodman’s Laker career also got off to a less than auspicious start.
+Rodman’s Lakers career also got off to a less-than-auspicious start.
 Mainly, it was an incident involving a pointless press conference, an angry reporter, and a sobbing Rodman.

-Dennis Rodman scheduled a pointless press conference before signing with the Los Angeles Lakers
+Dennis Rodman scheduled a pointless press conference before signing with the Lakers

-On February 13, 1999, the Los Angeles Times broke the news that Rodman had agreed to sign with the Lakers.
+On February 13, 1999, the LA Times broke the news that Rodman agreed to sign with the Lakers.
 In the report, owner Jerry Buss said, “Dennis is Dennis.
 We’re not about to tell Dennis how to be someone else.
 We’d take him the way he is.”

 However, Rodman had yet to put pen to paper for several days afterward, leading to the media questioning the delay.